 Autologous haematopoietic stem cell transplant (AHSCT)

 Autologous haematopoietic stem cell transplant (AHSCT) is an immune suppressing chemotherapy treatment combined with reinfusion of blood stem cells to rebuild the immune system.
 Whilst AHSCT may be able to stabilise or improve disability in some people with MS, MS is a disease with a varied outcome affecting each individual differently and therefore this treatment is not suitable for all people nor all types of MS. It is an aggressive treatment with considerable risks.

-Currently the treatment is provided in Australia through two observational clinical trials, at St Vincent’s Hospital, Sydney and at Austin Health, Melbourne and at The Alfred Hospital, Melbourne and by a small number of other centres on a case by case basis.
+Currently, the treatment is provided in Australia through three observational clinical trials, at St Vincent’s Hospital, Sydney, Austin Health, Melbourne and at The Alfred Hospital, Melbourne and by a small number of other centres on a case by case basis.
 These centres have strict eligibility requirements that have been set by the hospital’s ethics committees that govern who is allowed to be included in the study depending on their individual MS status.
 It is for this reason patients need to be referred to these centres by a neurologist, who can provide a detailed clinical history and MRI findings to assist in selecting the most appropriate candidates for treatment.